padiks/bootstrapmade-blogy/README.md

-# Blogy - Bootstrapmade
+# Blogy - BootstrapMade

-This repository contains a customized version of the [Blogy - Bootstrap Blog Template](https://bootstrapmade.com/blogy-bootstrap-blog-template/) from [Bootstrapmade](https://bootstrapmade.com/), with minor updates and customizations made by me.
+This repository contains a customized version of the [Blogy - Bootstrap Blog Template](https://bootstrapmade.com/blogy-bootstrap-blog-template/) from [BootstrapMade](https://bootstrapmade.com/), with minor updates and customizations made by me.

 ## Description

 Blogy is a clean and modern blog template designed for personal blogs, professional portfolios, or corporate websites.
-The version included here is based on the **Blogy** template by Bootstrapmade, with updates and enhancements tailored to my specific needs.
+The version included here is based on the **Blogy** template by BootstrapMade, with updates and enhancements tailored to my specific needs.

 ## Original Author

-* **Bootstrapmade**
+* **BootstrapMade**
   [Website](https://bootstrapmade.com/)
   [GitHub Repository](https://github.com/BootstrapMade)